pintub/dataStructure-algo/DP.md

 - Recursion is of 2 types
   - 1st type: Think parent node as a function of result returned by child node.
 Assume child node returns something.
   - 2nd type: While going from root to leaf, calculate result cumulatively.
 At left, result will be fully formed.
-  - 3rd type : Piggy-backing 1st type, the actual answer is not return value.
-Actual answer can be global variable or a mutable object passed to recursion tree.
-If this piggyback answer is String(immutable) or primitive, Use a warapper calss with that string/primitive variable.
-[Example](https://www.geeksforgeeks.org/diameter-of-a-binary-tree-in-on-a-new-method/)
+  - 3rd type : Piggy-backing + 1st recursion type.
+The actual answer is not return value.
+Example, answer is max or all returned values of all Tree nodes.<br/>
+    Actual answer can be global-object-variable or a mutable object passed to recursion tree.
+If this piggyback answer is String(immutable) or primitive, Use a wrapper class with that string/primitive variable.
+[Example](https://www.geeksforgeeks.org/diameter-of-a-binary-tree-in-on-a-new-method/)<br/>
+    Piggybacking implementation is exactly same as memo object, Add update "the actual result" wherever the recursion stack returns.[Example](./Practice/src/main/java/com/p2/dp/aditya/LongestIncreasingSubsequence.java)
 - DP uses 1st type, as function always returns a value => returned value helps in parent's result
 - `Note` No memo object used here, Then why called DP.
 Because child's returned value helps in parent's result
 - DP choices in Tree -> Left or Right node